sainnhe/gruvbox-material-vscode/CONTRIBUTING.md

 ## Publishing

-I've setup a github action for this repository that can publish this extension to vscode marketplace and open vsx registry automatically when a new tag is created.
+I set up a github action for this repository that can publish this extension to vscode marketplace and open vsx registry automatically when a new tag is created.
 For example, to release `v6.2.10`, do something like this:

 1. Edit `package.json`, modify the `version` field: `"version": "6.2.10",`
 2. Update `package-lock.json`: `$ npm install`